boyney123/awsicons/README.md

 ✨ Click-to-copy to the clipboard as SVG or JSX<br>
 ✨ Dark mode 😎<br>
 ✨ Preferences sync to localStorage<br>

+## Purpose

+I built this project to allow people to quickly find AWS icons quickly.
+Simple click to copy to clipboard and job done.

 ## Contributing Guide